smarie/PyQt5-minimal/README.md

 * `Qt*.tar.gz` files are Qt binary distributions created in the build process, build with the 'minimal' options described below.

-* `PyQt*.tar.gz` files are PyQt 'ready-to-install' distributions.
+* `PyQt*.tar.gz` files are PyQt binary distributions that depend on the corresponding Qt distributions.
+For the linux version, this dependency is based on an absolute path so Qt needs to be installed at a precise location.
+On windows this dependency is only based on Qt being on the environment's PATH.
+However on windows, msys2+mingw64 also needs to be on the PATH, see below.

 ### Windows only: install msys2-mingw64

 The windows version of PyQt5-minimal is currently built using msys2-mingw64.
-You will therefore need to have this on your path for it to be able to load.
+You will therefore need to have it on your path for it to be able to load.
 Once downloaded from the latest msys2 sources to `C:\msys64`,

  * create a msys2 environment launcher by creating a commandline script: